 \paragraph{Sparse and Efficient Attention} Sparse or efficient attention based methods result in mitigating the computation load and saving memory consumption by using efficient linear attentions \cite{katharopoulos2020transformers}.
 Additionally, there are KV compression methods which don't evict any tokens as post eviction the token is not retrievable, \cite{dong2024get} proposes to keep important tokens based on attention score in cache while combining the evicted tokens via linear attention into single embedding.
 Landmark attention injects learnable special tokens between chunks of tokens and access past tokens in chunks instead of individually.
 Lastly, there are better architectures based with constant KV memory which outperform linear attention attentions \cite{mohtashami2023landmark}.
 However, all these methods require either from-scratch training or fine-tuning.

 \paragraph{KV Cache Eviction} At the extreme end of efficient KV cache management, token eviction methods have been extensively studied.
-Leveraging the sparsity of attention in LLMs \cite{xiaoefficient, pmlr-v202-sheng23a, chen2021scatterbrain}, these methods determine the importance of KV pairs using (learned) rules and retain the pairs with high scores in the cache to approximate the attention output.
+Leveraging the sparsity of attention in LLMs \cite{xiaoefficient, pmlr-v202-sheng23a, chen2021scatterbrain}, these methods determine the importance of KV pairs using (learned) rules and retain those with high scores to approximate the attention output.

-StreamingLLM \cite{xiaoefficient} observes an attention sink phenomenon, which states that the first few tokens tend to receive the majority of attention weights.
-To exploit this, it proposes SinkAttention, which prioritizes keeping the initial tokens in the cache while doing sliding window-based attention.
+StreamingLLM \cite{xiaoefficient} observes an attention sink phenomenon, where the first few tokens receive the majority of attention weights.
+It proposes SinkAttention, which prioritizes retaining initial tokens while applying sliding window-based attention.
 As seen in Appendix \cref{table:longbench_reduced_llama_68}, SinkAttention with sliding window-based budgeted key-value cache management performs poor than recent methods with \textit{CAOTE}.
-Other methods such as \textit{H2O} \cite{zhang2024h2o}, TOVA \cite{oren2024transformers}, SnapKV \cite{li2024snapkv}, and RoCO \cite{ren2024efficacy}, retain tokens with high attention scores in the KV cache with various algorithmic modifications.
-These include preserving the first or last tokens in addition to those with high attention scores or applying smoothing techniques to the attention scores.
-While these approaches primarily rely on attention scores to assess token importance, CAOTE introduces an orthogonal scoring metric that estimates the impact of values on approximating attention outputs.
+Other methods such as \textit{H2O} \cite{zhang2024h2o}, \textit{TOVA} \cite{oren2024transformers}, \textit{SnapKV} \cite{li2024snapkv}, and \textit{RoCO} \cite{ren2024efficacy} retain tokens with high attention scores using various algorithmic strategies — including preserving first/last tokens or applying smoothing to attention scores.

+While these approaches primarily rely on attention scores to assess token importance, \textit{CAOTE} introduces an orthogonal scoring metric that estimates the impact of value vectors on approximating attention outputs.
 This value-centric perspective complements existing attention-based scoring methods and can be integrated with them to enhance eviction performance.

 Recent works such as \textit{Quest} \citep{tang2024quest} propose using approximate attention scores for efficient cache management. \textit{CAOTE} can be combined with Quest by approximating value vectors (e.g., via min/max pooling) and computing approximate attention outputs to guide eviction decisions.
 Similarly, \textit{CaM} \cite{zhang2024cam} is based solely on attention scores; \textit{CAOTE} can enhance this by incorporating value vector information.
 Notably, both Quest and CaM report results only on \texttt{LLaMA2}, without comparisons to other eviction methods, limiting their relevance to current frontier models.

 In contrast, we performed comparison with \textit{SnapKV}, developed around the same time, demonstrates state-of-the-art performance on modern models like \texttt{LLaMA3}, making it more representative of current deployment scenarios. \textit{CAOTE} complements SnapKV by introducing a value-centric scoring mechanism that can be integrated with attention-based heuristics to further improve eviction strategies.